Are you Journeous?

 Chief Executive Officer

-Pam Baker is the founder and CEO of Journeous, committed to helping young adults choreograph meaningful careers.
+Pam Baker is the founder and CEO of Journeous, committed to creating connection and community at work.

-She founded Journeous after a 20-year healthcare career spent building, leading and mentoring teams where she saw firsthand the challenge - for herself and colleagues - to create fulfilling careers.
-Without understanding what was fulfilling to THEM, though, it was easy to end up in jobs that didn’t click.
+She founded Journeous after a 20-year healthcare career spent building, leading and mentoring teams where she saw firsthand the challenge - for herself and colleagues - to create careers that fit.
 As a mom of two daughters, her goal is to change the pattern for others – to give them the tools to understand their unique values, interests and strengths, integrate them to identify the themes that emerge, and connect the dots to move forward towards aligned careers.
 All in an effort to grow the ranks of spectacular leaders who gain the clarity to lead the lives they find meaningful.

 Prior to Journeous, she was a Principal with Charles River Associates, a Life Sciences consulting firm, after her role as VP of Commercial Operations at Omada Health, and brings deep leadership experience across multiple functional areas.
 Her career started at Johnson & Johnson and Genentech leading cross-functional launch, sales, marketing, reimbursement and consulting teams, in addition to creating the needed infrastructure for organizational success.